open-eio/upython-poly/README.md

 ## Development

-Next, you'll need to set up a `.env` file, which contains:
+Set up a `.env` file, which contains:
 * `FEATHER_ADDRESS` the local port where the feather is located (if attached) for pushing new builds
 * `LOCAL_DEV_SERVER_ADDRESS` IP addresses for the local development server (the python server that runs from inside this repo)
 * `REMOTE_DEV_SERVER_ADDRESS` IP address for a remote development server (for if you want to edit your frontend on your local machine but have API requests go to a feather on your local network).